 Students often prefer to go online looking for information instead of reaching out to a human to ask questions.
 Faculty are encouraged to get information about their study abroad programs onto their department webpages – some departments have pages dedicated to all the upcoming study abroad programs in their field.

 Arthur J. Bauernfeind College of Business Study Abroad Page

-Horizons, our online application system, allows us to fully customize each program description the student will see when making their decision.
-Faculty are encouraged to send photos, write descriptions, and upload their course syllabus.
+Horizons, the study abroad online application system, allows us to fully customize each program description the student will see when making their decision.
+Faculty are encouraged to submit photos, write descriptions, and upload their course syllabus.
 Use the questions in the Faculty-Led Program Proposal form to tell the SAO what you would like your Horizons page to include.
 This page will include much more detail than you would put on your flyer including specific costs, itinerary, syllabi, etc.

-Submit the dates and times of these information sessions to the campus calendar at http://www.murraystate.edu/calendars/submitEvent.aspx and to the SAO so we can publicize it as well.
+Submit the dates and times of information sessions to the campus calendar at and to the SAO so we can publicize it as well.

 Study Abroad Fair